SaiVarad1/test/gitStuff/README.md

 ## Branching
 * To delete a file on only one branch, commit afterwards
 * To save edits after switching to a previous commit, create a new branch using `git switch -c branchName`
+    ### Merging
+        * to merge specific files from a branch, use git checkout branchName path